Tyler-Oliveira/Xallet/README.md

      +
 PROGRAMMABLE VALUE
      =
-     XALLET
+     𝕏ALLET
 ```

 ---

 # ✦ DISCLAIMER ✦

-Xallet is software infrastructure and should not be interpreted as financial advice.
+𝕏ALLET is software infrastructure and should not be interpreted as financial advice.

 Trading stocks, cryptocurrencies, and memecoins involves substantial risk, including the potential loss of capital.